5 Ways to Help Save Money on Your Mortgage

 5. Downsizing to a Less Expensive Home

 Of course, you’ll want to walk away from your current home with enough money for the move to make sense.
-You may want to check out what a replacement will cost before you put your place on the market.
+You may want to check out what a new home will cost before you put your place on the market.

 Among other things, checking figures such as how your property taxes may change can be helpful.
 You can also consider looking into homeowners insurance; are you moving from a no-flood zone into a flood zone?
 How will that change your home insurance premiums?
 Checking your current mortgage interest rate against the new rate you’d potentially qualify for on a new home is a pragmatic thing to do, too.
 Have rates gone up since your last home purchase?
 If so, would the higher rate be offset by a lower purchase price and loan amount?

 If you love your home but hate the payments, remember that there are ways to reduce what you’re paying every month.
-And refinancing could help you get to a more manageable number.
+Whether you choose refinancing to get to a more manageable number or you explore downsizing, working with a mortgage loan representative can help you find the savings you need.

 Most people expect owning their own home to be their biggest financial undertaking.
 But that doesn’t mean you should pay more than is absolutely necessary to get it.